deanrad/formchallenge-react/src/README.md

 Notes: If you have notes on other issues you would change, make note of them, but don't include them in your solutions.

-𝓦ICKED𝓣ICKETS ORDER FORM TASKS
+WICKED-TICKETS ORDER FORM TASKS

 1. Show a spinner, or text change that shows that the form is submitting.
 2. Prevent a double-submission of the form.
 3. The QR code encodes only the seat information, but renders even when gratuity changes.
 Prevent the OrderQR component from rendering on changes to the gratuity.
+4. When the gratuity changes, if it is a DECREASE from the previous value, make the gratuity prompt show "We hope you'll reconsider."
-4. Analytics events (see the analytics.ts) have been arriving out of order at the analytics server due to intermittent network conditions.
+5. Analytics events (see the analytics.ts) have been arriving out of order at the analytics server due to intermittent network conditions.
 See analytics.ts and DO NOT change the hard-coded delays in it.
 Ensure that each analytics event is not put on the network until a reply is received from the server.

 ---